xenoinc/CodeDevOps/readme.md

 # PowerShell DevOps

-Xeno DevOps (Development Operations) command line tool provides users a quick-set of **Git command helpers** and **project configs** to increase your productivity via PowerShell.
+Xeno Innovations' DevOps (Development Operations) command line tool provides users a quick-set of **Git command helpers** and **project configs** to increase your productivity via PowerShell.

 The **Git helpers** provide shortcuts for popular commands such as, `gitpull`, `gitpush`, `gitcommit`, so you don't have to remember switches.
 Also provides, `gitsync`, which synchronizes your current branch with `develop` (by default) or a branch of our choosing.